 Looker and Tableau are two of the most popular business intelligence (BI) tools.
 Whether you want to visualize a data set or build complex dashboards, these two data analytics platforms have you covered.

 But what’s the difference between Looker and Tableau?
-And which one best fits your business needs?
+Which one best fits your business needs?

-In this article, you’ll learn about Looker and Tableau, including their features, pricing, and use cases.
-At the end, you’ll have a clear understanding of how the platforms differ, which platform is best for your business, and explore suggested cost-effective courses that can help you gain job-relevant data visualization skills today.
+Learn about Looker and Tableau, including their features, pricing, and use cases.
+In the end, you’ll clearly understand how the platforms differ, which platform is best for your business, and explore suggested cost-effective courses that can help you gain job-relevant data visualization skills today.

-Looker and Tableau have a lot in common, but they also have some key differences that might impact which one you choose.
-Here are some key differences and similarities to consider.
+Looker and Tableau have many similarities, but they also have some key differences that might impact your choice.
+Consider these key differences and similarities.

 Looker | Tableau | |